Blender Complete Beginners Guide to 3D Modelling a Scene

 In 2019, Neil Bettison founded 3D Tudor out of his passion for 3D modelling, which he wanted to share with others.
 He is a professional prop and environment artist.

-Neil is a successful Udemy Instructor with over 120,000 students.
+Neil is a successful instructor with over 200,000 students cross-platform.
 His courses are among the highest-rated for 3D modelling on Udemy, with reviewer ratings at 4.7 or above.
 This includes a Udemy bestseller course.

 Neil's courses are aimed at 3D modellers of all levels, with a great number of new tips and tricks for each learner.
 Each course is different, with most common themes including medieval England Tudor game assets and buildings, or sci-fi scenes and weapons.
 Neil's instructor style makes him stand out because of his to-the-point instructions and clear guidance.
 He is the only instructor on Udemy who uses live on-screen tooltips throughout his lessons, helping learners to follow along, without the need to go back and revisit previous shortcuts.
 This enables absolute beginners and mid-range learners to learn alongside one another, with nothing holding them back, and at different paces, chosen by each student.